 Passes must be displayed in the primary mode of transportation, or kept on your person if you are entering the recreation area on foot, horseback, or bicycle.
 Visitors who do not stop on the main through highways, or who stop at recreation area stores or restaurants do not need a pass.
+Please note that one does need a pass when dining at the Snag Restaurant at Cedar Springs Marina.
 Pass vendors have more information.

 This pass program has been authorized by Congress and over 80% of all fees collected remain here at Flaming Gorge NRA.
 The US Forest Service is using the fee money to maintain and improve existing facilities like reads, campgrounds, docks and visitor centers.
 Thank You for your support of this program.

 Additional Information is available in these helpful PDF's: